rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 This work was done as part of [KEP-4603: Tune CrashLoopBackOff](https://kep.k8s.io/4603) led by SIG Node.

 ### Custom container stop signals
-``

 Before Kubernetes v1.33, stop signals could only be set in container image definitions (for example, via the `StopSignal` configuration field in the image metatadata).
 If you wanted to modify termination behavior, you needed to build a custom container imnage.
-By enabling the `ContainerStopSignals` feature gate in Kubernetes v1.33, you can now define custom stop signals directly within Pod specifications.
+By enabling the (alpha) `ContainerStopSignals` feature gate in Kubernetes v1.33, you can now define custom stop signals directly within Pod specifications.
 The stop signal is defined in the container's `lifecycle.stopSignal` field and requires the Pod's `spec.os.name` field to be present.
 If unspecified, containers fall back to the image-defined stop signal where present, or the container runtime default otherwise (for Linux, this is typically SIGTERM).